IRS-PM/IRS-PM-2020-11-01-IS02FT-GRP2-E-Diagnostics/README.md

-# IRS-Project_Your-E-Diagnostic
+# IRS-Project-E-Diagnostic

-Your-E-Diagnostic is a project for Intelligent Reasoning Systems in National University of Singapore.
+The E-Diagnostic is a project for Intelligent Reasoning Systems in National University of Singapore.

 The system askes the symptoms from users and makes a disease prediction according to their syptoms.